webrecorder/web-replay-gen/README.md

 ### 4. Preview website

-Start up the development server:
+To access your site from <http://localhost:8080>, run:

 ```
 npm run serve
 ```

-You can now view your site at <http://localhost:8080>.

 ### 5. Deploy to Github Pages